scellecs/morpeh/MIGRATION.md

 * Refer to the [Changelog](CHANGELOG.MD) for the full list of changes.

+### Next Major Version remarks

+We are evaluating a possibility of heavy usage of Source Generators in future versions of Morpeh, potentially even in 2025 release.
+This may pose more restrictions on what we may or may not support in the future.

+One likely change is potential introduction of tag stashes (non-generic) for tag components, which would reduce IL2CPP overhead, memory overhead, and increase general performance.
+We are willing to make it user-agnostic so that the user does not have to worry about the specific implementation of the stash, if possible.
+If that's the case, you may want to avoid iterating over stashes with tag components as this operation may slow down due to necessity to count trailing zeroes if bitset is chosen as an underlying storage type.
+This may or not be a bitset after all (e.g. if we use a hashset or something else), but the general idea is to be cautious about iterating over large stashes.

+One of the most likely changes is the removal of `EntityExtensions` API in favor of `Stash` API, if it becomes possible to make a convenient replacement for it.
+We do acknowledge that `EntityExtensions` is a very convenient API, but it has a large overhead (both CPU and IL2CPP metadata amount) and is not very flexible, especially if we want to implement tag stashes for tag components described above.

+We have been using a completely separate system runner in our projects for a while now, and it has been working quite well, allowing us to avoid interface/virtual calls to system update methods, improving overall performance due to lower idle systems cost (systems that do not have any entities to process, but the update method is still called).
+This may lead to a complete removal of ScriptableObject-based systems in favor of source-generated systems, as well as source-generated "features" which would replace `SystemGroup`.
+For an easier migration later on, we recommend sticking to pure-C# systems implementing `ISystem` interface instead of ScriptableObject-based systems.

+All the changes described above will definitely affect external plugins, workarounds, extensions and other code that relies on Morpeh internals or even some public APIs.

+Please note that these are just plans and may be or may not be implemented in the future.
+The list may also be incomplete and may not cover all the changes that are planned.

 ## Migration from version 2022.2 to 2023.1

 ### Breaking changes